Edit

 Important questions company must consider

-• How much agile development has both private and third-party software accumulated over time?
+• How much has agile development been incorporated into both private and third-party software over time?

-• What grade of person is necessary at every location to maintain technology and network management?
+• What level of expertise is needed at each site to manage technology and network systems effectively?

-• Does it play a role unique to the site, or how does it affect the larger organization?
+• Does the software have a specific role at the site, or does it impact the broader organization in some way?

-• How much work is needed to maintain these reports over time and to report across many locations?
+• How much effort is required to keep these reports up to date and to manage reporting across multiple locations?

-• The engineering, planning, logistics, operations, quality, and maintenance teams’ level of coordination?
+• What is the degree of coordination between the engineering, planning, logistics, operations, quality, and maintenance teams?

 Conclusion